OfficeDev/office-js-docs-pr/docs/reference/overview/word-add-ins-reference-overview.md

 # Word JavaScript API overview

-An Word add-in interacts with objects in Word by using the JavaScript API for Office, which includes two JavaScript object models:
+An Word add-in interacts with objects in Word by using the Office JavaScript API, which includes two JavaScript object models:

 * **Word JavaScript API**: Introduced with Office 2016, the [Word JavaScript API](/javascript/api/word) provides strongly-typed objects that you can use to access objects and metadata in a Word document.